-Janet Yellen is first female Treasury secretary with signature on U.S. dollar
+Yellen becomes first female Treasury secretary to sign U.S. dollar

 The answer, she explained, was a quirk of currency design that required a new treasurer of the United States to be in place before the money could be remade with both of their signatures.

-That finally happened on Thursday when the first bank notes bearing the name of America’s first female Treasury secretary were unveiled.
-The occasion was another crack in the glass ceiling for Yellen and the notoriously male-dominated field of economics.
+That finally happened Thursday when the first bank notes bearing the name of the nation’s first female Treasury secretary were unveiled.
+The occasion was another crack in the glass ceiling for Yellen and the male-dominated field of economics.

-The bills will also bear the name of Marilynn Malerba, the first Native American to hold the role of treasurer.
+The bills will also bear the name of Marilynn Malerba, the first Native American to have the job of treasurer.
 The first $1 and $5 notes with their signatures will enter circulation next month.

-Yellen, who has previously served as the Federal Reserve chair and the head of the White House’s Council of Economic Advisers, said on Thursday that having her name on the currency was more than a personal career achievement.
+Yellen, who has previously worked as the Federal Reserve chair and the head of the White House’s Council of Economic Advisers, said Thursday that having her name on the currency was more than a personal career achievement.

 “Today is not about me or a new signature on our currency,” Yellen said during a visit to the Bureau of Engraving and Printing in Fort Worth, Texas.
 “It’s about our collective work to create a stronger and more inclusive economy.”

-The Treasury secretary noted that things have not always come easily for women in economics.
-When Yellen completed her doctorate at Yale in 1971, she recalled, there were no other women in her cohort.
+When Yellen completed her doctorate at Yale in 1971, she recalled, no other women were in her group.

 “When I was at the start of my academic career, women made up only 6% of faculty in economic departments surveyed by the American Economic Association,” Yellen said.
 “And this was back in the early 1970s.
 Women who came before me — and even more so for those in less-forgiving professions — experienced much worse.”

-During her first two years at the Treasury, Yellen has sought to bring more gender and racial diversity to the department, a move aimed at ensuring that the Biden administration’s economic policies are representative of the population, and more equitable.
+During her first two years at the Treasury, Yellen has sought to bring more women and nonwhite people to the department, a move aimed at ensuring that the Biden administration’s economic policies are representative of the population.

-From a policy perspective, Yellen’s tenure has not been without turbulence.
-The $1.9 trillion American Rescue Plan that Democrats passed last year helped stoke the most rapid inflation in four decades.
-After expressing optimism that inflation would cool when pandemic-stricken supply chains became untangled, Yellen acknowledged this year that she misjudged the trajectory of rising prices.
+From a policy perspective, Yellen’s tenure has had turbulence.
+The $1.9 trillion American Rescue Plan that Democrats passed last year may have helped stoke the most rapid inflation in four decades.
+After expressing optimism that inflation would cool when pandemic-affected supply chains untangle, Yellen said she misjudged the trajectory of rising prices.

-And while Yellen notched a major diplomatic win in 2021 by leading more than 130 countries to agree to enact a global minimum tax, Congress has yet to ratify the pact, leaving the international tax overhaul in limbo.
+Yellen notched a major diplomatic win in 2021 by leading more than 130 countries to agree to enact a global minimum tax, but Congress has yet to ratify the pact, leaving the international tax overhaul in limbo.

-That had helped fuel speculation in Washington that Yellen might leave her position after the midterm elections.
+That had helped fuel speculation in Washington, D.C., that Yellen might leave her position after the midterm elections.
 However, she said at a New York Times DealBook conference in November that she is committed to staying on.

-“I have no plans to leave,” Yellen said, adding that she is excited about carrying out President Joe Biden’s agenda.
+“I have no plans to leave,” Yellen said, adding she is excited about carrying out President Joe Biden’s agenda.

 The job could soon become more challenging.
-Republicans, who are assuming control of the House of Representatives, have made clear they plan an aggressive array of investigations into the Biden administration’s policies, including its efforts to beef up the Internal Revenue Service.
+Republicans are assuming control of the House of Representatives and they’ve made clear they plan investigations into the Biden administration’s policies, including its efforts to beef up the Internal Revenue Service.

-Yellen will play a leading role in those efforts, overseeing an $80 billion revamp of the tax agency.
-Her department will also have to navigate enactment of a climate and energy law that has angered the European Union and contains tax measures that will be devised at the Treasury Department.
-And Yellen will face the challenge of holding together an international push to impose crushing sanctions on Russia without causing additional inflationary blowback.
+Yellen will play a leading role in those efforts, overseeing an $80 billion revamping of the tax agency.
+Her department also will have to navigate enactment of a climate and energy law that has angered the European Union and contains tax measures that will be devised at the Treasury Department.
+Yellen also will face the challenge of holding together an international push to impose sanctions on Russia without stimulating inflation.

-In her remarks, Yellen noted that while women have appeared on American coinage, there is unfinished work to be done to diversify America’s currency.
+In her remarks, Yellen noted that while female signatures have appeared on U.S. coins, work remains to diversify U.S. currency.

 “With your hard work, we will be introducing new currency designs in the coming years — including placing Harriet Tubman’s portrait on the $20 bill,” she said.

-The initiative to add Tubman to the $20 bill was first proposed by Treasury Secretary Jacob J. Lew in 2016 but stalled during the Trump administration under Mnuchin’s watch.
-The Biden administration said last year that it was exploring ways to accelerate the release of a redesigned $20 note, but the complexity of developing new anti-counterfeiting technology continues to be an obstacle.
-The new $20 notes are scheduled to come out in 2030.
+The initiative to add Tubman to the $20 bill was proposed by Treasury Secretary Jacob J. Lew in 2016, but stalled during the Trump administration under Mnuchin’s watch.
+The Biden administration said last year it was exploring ways to accelerate the release of a redesigned $20 note, but the complexity of developing new anti-counterfeiting technology continues to be an obstacle.
+New $20 notes are scheduled to come out in 2030.

 The delay in getting Yellen’s signature on the greenback stemmed from the White House’s slow process for choosing a U.S. treasurer.
 By tradition, the treasurer must sign the money along with the Treasury secretary.
 Both signatures are engraved onto plates at the Bureau of Engraving and Printing, where they are printed and submitted to the Federal Reserve, which determines what currency will be added to circulation.

-Biden finally appointed Malerba in June.
+Biden appointed Malerba in June.
 The role, which does not require Senate confirmation, includes overseeing the U.S. Mint, the Bureau of Engraving and Printing, and Fort Knox.

-Malerba, who attended the event in Fort Worth, said that “this moment is history,” noting that “two women on the currency for the first time is momentous.”
+Malerba, who attended the event in Fort Worth, said “this moment is history,” noting that “two women on the currency for the first time is momentous.”

 Within the Treasury Department, the rollout of the notes bearing Yellen’s signature was met with enthusiasm.